cmhouston/excl-cms/docs/developerDocs.md

 that each wordpress environment have its own database, or at the very least its own table prefix.

 #### Download and Install WordPress Plugins ####
-Once WordPress is installed, install the following WordPress plugins.
+Once WordPress is installed, install and activate the following WordPress plugins.
 The version number is the latest ExCL-tested version of the plugin.
 It is possible that later versions will also work, but it is not guaranteed.

 * Types - Complete Solution for Custom Fields and Types (version 1.5.7)